adam0white/AI-Study-Companion/docs/epics.md

 - Parse session data and extract metadata
 - Store in short-term memory structure
 - Basic topic extraction (can be keyword-based initially, LLM-based later)
-- Architecture workflow will define exact data format
+- See Architecture document: "R2 Storage Structure" section for session transcript format (JSON schema)

 ---

-### Story 1.8: Basic Progress Display UI
+### Story 1.9: Progress Card Component

 As a **student**,
-I want **to see my progress displayed in the UI**,
+I want **to see my progress in the card gallery**,
-So that **I can understand my learning journey**.
+So that **I can understand my learning journey at a glance**.

 **Acceptance Criteria:**

-**Given** UI exists (Story 1.4) and companion has data (Story 1.7) **When** I view the application
+**Given** card gallery exists (Story 1.4) and companion has data (Story 1.8) **When** I view the card gallery
 **Then** I see:
-- A progress section or component in the UI
+- Progress card in the card gallery
 - Basic progress indicators (can be placeholder data initially)
-- Visual representation of progress (bars, numbers, etc.)
+- Visual representation of progress (bars, numbers, metrics)
 - Progress information is displayed clearly

-**And** progress display is responsive and accessible **And** progress data can be fetched from companion (even if placeholder)
+**And** progress card is responsive and accessible **And** progress data can be fetched from companion (even if placeholder) **And** clicking progress card can expand details (future story)

 **Prerequisites:** Story 1.4

 **Technical Notes:**
-- Create progress display component
+- Create progress card component (custom component)
 - Basic progress data structure (can be mocked initially)
-- Visual indicators (progress bars, percentages, etc.)
+- Visual indicators (progress bars, percentages, metrics)
-- Responsive layout
+- Responsive layout within card grid
-- Architecture workflow will define exact progress data structure
+- See Architecture document: "Data Architecture > Database Schema" - progress_tracking and subject_knowledge tables
+- UX design: docs/ux-design-specification.md (Progress Visualization, lines 541-547)

+**UX Design Impact:** Progress is now a card in the gallery, not a separate section.
+Custom component required.

 ---